 Getting ready to move to a senior community?
 Time to declutter…

-Residents at the Robson Senior Living communities have recognized the value of maintenance-free living.
+Residents at the Robson Senior Living communities have recognized the value of low-maintenance living.
 To prepare for their new lifestyle, many chose to declutter their home as part of the moving process.
 Oftentimes, moving can be a stressful experience.
 However, it doesn’t have to be if you declutter, set a plan and give yourself plenty of time.
-If you are ready to move to a senior community and enjoy maintenance-free living, what can you do to reduce your moving stress?
+If you are ready to move to a senior community and enjoy low-maintenance living, what can you do to reduce your moving stress?

 The No. 1 response from most experts is this: declutter, declutter, declutter.
 But how do you do that and not get exhausted just at the thought of all that work?
 Take a deep breath and see what our decluttering leaders have to say.